bookpeep/build-slot-picker/README.md

 | ------------------------ | ------------------------ |

-## Todo

-* [ ] Make picker starts from Sunday instead of Monday
-* [ ] Make time slot components

 ## Needs attention

 * Unit tests
 * Localization
 * When you click on a time slot, it only focuses on the element.
-It should remaing selected.
+It should remain selected when you lose focus
+* component does not have callbacks to pass in selected date/time
+* big mess passing around props here and there
+* poor styling
+* no textfield input for date. didn't have enough time to work on that
+* poorly named components